heinoskov/huawei-solar-battery-optimizations/README.md

 This EV charging optimization works seamlessly with the other features of the Huawei Solar Battery Optimization package, providing a comprehensive energy management solution for homes with both solar systems and electric vehicles.

-Please note, if you already has existing automations configuring the Huawai working mode, these should be disabled or removed as the Daily mode management automation would conflict or reset any other configurations.
+Please note, if you already has existing automations configuring the Huawai working mode, these should be disabled or removed as the Daily mode management automation would conflict or reset any other configurations.<br><br>

 ## What's New